 Causes of Paralysis

 According to a recent study by the Christopher Reeve Foundation, nearly 1 in 50 people in the United States are living with paralysis – approximately 5.4 million people.
-In addition, approximately 1,129,200 people a year in the United States alone experience an extreme neurological injury or diagnosis.
+In addition, approximately 1.1 million people a year in the United States alone experience an extreme neurological injury or diagnosis.
 This number will continue to increase due to the projected growth of the elderly population from 43.1 million to 83.7 million over the next several years.